Hjaltesorgenfrei/Vulkanologi/README.md

     - <https://github.com/lambdageek/monovm-embed-sample>
       - Check the forks if someone has something better first.
   - DotNetEvolution recommended just using mono.
 An integration can be found in <https://github.com/crazytuzi/UnrealCSharp>
-- [ ] Seperate parts out in separate projects
+- [ ] Separate parts out in separate projects
   - [x] Rendering
   - [ ] Client
   - [ ] Asset Loading